-Speaking with a financial advisor is usually a good idea at this time since these payments can affect your taxes.
-An advisor will give you information on how to proceed here.
+Speaking with a financial adviser is usually a good idea at this time since these payments can affect your taxes.
+An adviser will give you information on how to proceed here.
 BT offers financial services as well, so you can use them for all of your claiming needs if you prefer.

 BT consultants always try their best to assess each claim fairly and pay requests as soon as they can.
 At the same time, they need to protect themselves and their policyholders from fraudulent claims going through the system.

 They aim to be as understanding as possible throughout the process and know that most policyholders aren’t intimately familiar with their life insurance plan.